Converting Ideas into Value

 Chapter 3: Finding, Financing and Growing Technology-based Innovations: A Perspective on MIT

-David Verrill INTRODUCTION Schumpeter’s vision in 1939 about entrepreneurial innovation as a key driver of the economy is even more true today, as creative destruction is exhibited in a new technology-driven economy.
+3. Finding, financing and growing technology-based innovations: a perspective on MIT David Verrill INTRODUCTION Schumpeter’s vision in 1939 about entrepreneurial innovation as a key driver of the economy is even more true today, as creative destruction is exhibited in a new technology-driven economy.
 In 2007 US venture capital companies invested nearly $30 billion in technology ventures – more than half of them in California (Silicon Valley) and Massachusetts (Boston/Cambridge).
 Individual, wealthy ‘angel’ investors contributed nearly the same amount ($26 billion) of capital, investing largely in early stage companies.
 Universities like the Massachusetts Institute of Technology (MIT) act as important engines of innovation.
 In 2007 MIT sponsored more than $600 million of research.
 A good portion of that was funnelled through interdisciplinary research centers that bring expertise from different schools and departments together to solve complex problems.
 A BankBoston study (Ayers, 1997) performed in 1997 showed that MIT had spawned more than 4000 companies which employed more than a million people and had revenues of nearly $250 billion a year – or the equivalent in 1997 of the 24th largest economy in the world above South Africa, Greece and Norway.
 The Boston/Cambridge area has a key set of ingredients that make it a dynamic ecosystem of innovation.
 These ingredients are similar to other parts of the USA that are also sources of innovation – Silicon Valley and Orange County in California, Research Triangle in North Carolina and Austin in Texas.
 MIT’s role in enabling innovation is undeniable.
-But in addition to MIT, the Boston/Cambridge area provides a critical set of ingredients that allow the region...
+But in addition to MIT, the Boston/Cambridge...

 You are not authenticated to view the full text of this chapter or article.